RyanFleck/ryanfleck.ca/content/reference/aom_thor.md

 P.S on Anatolia make docks on opposite sides and on Midgard make docks on opposite corners.

-## Thor vs Zeus.
+## *Thor* vs Zeus.

 Use the build order for vs egyptians on high hunt for this matchup as well.
-You usually want to go Forseti as Zeus's Athena Rush is very strong vs Thor.
-This will probably the the hardest matchup in the game for you as Thor.
+You usually want to go Forseti as Zeus's Athena Rush is very strong vs *Thor*.
+This will probably the the hardest matchup in the game for you as *Thor*.
 The key to winning this matchup is putting up a good defensive and still being able to have a decent heroic time to secure a 2nd gold mine.Never fight restoration, always be aware of how much gold you have access to and having a good amount of hersir is important.
-The later the game goes on, the better chance Thor probably has in this matchup.
-Especially middle to late Heroic Age when Thor armory techs will eventually balance out the naturally stronger greek units.Normally Frost is the better choice over Bragi to secure a 2nd gold mine, but that is situational of course.
+The later the game goes on, the better chance *Thor* probably has in this matchup.
+Especially middle to late Heroic Age when *Thor* armory techs will eventually balance out the naturally stronger greek units.Normally Frost is the better choice over Bragi to secure a 2nd gold mine, but that is situational of course.

-## Thor vs Poseidon and Hades
+## *Thor* vs Poseidon and Hades

 You want to RC spam always, doesn't matter high hunt or low hunt.
 RC spam is very effective because with cheaper armory upgrades, they are more pop effective than Poseidon's hippikons and very good vs Hades' archers.
-With a good heroic time after the RC spam, while raiding, this should be an easy win for Thor.
+With a good heroic time after the RC spam, while raiding, this should be an easy win for *Thor*.

-## Thor vs Greeks on water
+## *Thor* vs Greeks on water

 Against Greeks on water, you should aim for a early advance probably 4:30ish because your economy can sustain a constant flow of ships earlier than they can.
 Instead of building 2 docks, only build 1 and instead of sending more than 7 to wood, start AQing dwarves earlier to herdables for a faster advance.

-## Thor vs Atlantean
+## *Thor* vs Atlantean

 Im not going to put high hunt or low hunt because you should be aiming to do the same thing on both vs atlanteans, which is raid him(as idle time for atlantean hurts their economy more than any other civ) while making a variety of units to counter his.
 Your variety of soft counters defeats Attys variety of strong counters.
-As long as you can survive the 1st 10 minutes against atlantean you will most often win the game due to Atty's horrible lategame and Thor's very strong one.
+As long as you can survive the 1st 10 minutes against atlantean you will most often win the game due to Atty's horrible lategame and *Thor's* very strong one.
 On water, do same strategy as vs Greeks.

-## Thor vs Norse on High Hunt
+## *Thor* vs Norse on High Hunt

 You can 1 of 2 things: Ulfsark rush if map is open and your opponents hunt or gold is forward or RC spam.
 Go 7-4-4 if you want to ulfsark rush(simplest BO in game) and make your temple forward.
 Your goal is to push your opponent into starvation and outspamming him early.
 On closed maps you want to RC spam, because closed maps are often a death sentence to rushs because of choke points with your opponents TA.
 Use the 4:15 build order above for it.

-## Thor vs Norse on Low Hunt
+## *Thor* vs Norse on Low Hunt

 Always RC spam because they cost less food than other units, allowing for a better flow of villagers from your TC.Just make sure you raid effectively and dont lose too many RC to tc/tower fire or your opponent's attempts at trapping your raiders.